react-navigation/react-navigation.github.io/website/versioned_docs/version-1.5.13/hello-react-navigation.md

 const RootStack = StackNavigator(
   {
     Home: {
-      screen: HomeScreen,
+      screen: HomeScreen
     },
     Details: {
-      screen: DetailsScreen,
+      screen: DetailsScreen
-    },
+    }
   },
   {
-    initialRouteName: 'Home',
+    initialRouteName: 'Home'
   }
 );

 // Other code for App component here...
 ```

-Now our stack has two *routes*, a `Home` route and a `Details` route.
+Now our stack has two _routes_, a `Home` route and a `Details` route.
 The `Home` route corresponds to the `HomeScreen` component, and the `Details` route corresponds to the `DetailsScreen` component.
 The initial route for the stack is the `Home` route.
 The natural question at this point is: "how do I move from the Home route to the Details route?".
 That is covered in the next section.

 ## Summary